IAmYaku/The-Groundz-Humble-/Assets/DownloadedAssets/Hovl Studio/AAA Projectiles Vol 2/Demo scene/Readme.txt

-Asset Creator - Vladislav Horobets (Hovl).
+Asset Creator - Vladyslav Horobets (Hovl).
 All that is in the folder "AAA Projectiles" can be used in commerce, even demo scene files.
 -----------------------------------------------------